Aciety/contents/TERMS_OF_SERVICE.md

-**Last updated: April 6, 2021**
+**Last updated: April 8, 2024**

 These Terms of Service (https://aciety.com/tos or https://aciety.com/terms-of-service) apply to:

 UAB “Aciety“, company registration number 302626251 having its registered address at Šeštokų st. 39-11, Kaunas, Lithuania (henceforth - Aciety); and

-Legal entity represented by its Employee, who registered in Aciety System and/or signed [Aciety Cooperation Agreement](https://github.com/Aciety/contents/raw/master/docs/aciety_tap_cooperation_agreement_2021_april.docx) as a User (henceforth - User); or anyone else given permission to use Aciety System with certain restrictions as offered by Aciety’s representatives in any offline/online promotional material;
+Legal entity represented by individual(-s), who registered in Aciety System and/or signed [Aciety Cooperation Agreement](https://github.com/Aciety/contents/raw/master/docs/aciety_tap_cooperation_agreement_2024_april.docx) as a User (henceforth - User); or anyone else given permission to use Aciety System with certain restrictions as offered by Aciety’s representatives in any offline/online promotional material;

 Together called Parties and each separately – a Party.